demonnic/spamtabulator/README.md

 ## Usage

 This is a pretty basic package.
-Use `spamtab <on|off>` to turn the spam tabulator on or off.
+Use `spamtab <start|stop>` to turn the spam tabulator on or off.
 It will upload the data to me when you turn it off.

 ### Aliases